 On 3rd January when the earth is closest to the sun, there is winter in the north & summer in the south because of the Perihelion position, the winter of the north becomes wild and the summer of the south becomes hot.

 Whereas on 4th July, the position of Aphelion arrives when the earth is farthest from the sun.
 Because of this, the summer of the northern hemisphere becomes mild and the winter of the south becomes severe.
 It means the winter and summer of the southern hemisphere are more extreme than the northern hemisphere.

 There are eight known planets in our solar system.
-Pluto was termed as planet until 2008.
+Pluto was termed as a planet until 2008.

-- Mercury: The closet planet to the sun.
+- Mercury: The closest planet to the sun.
 It is very hot.
 It has no satellites.

 - Earth: The 3rd planet from the sun.
 It has One Satellite – The Moon, which is the largest satellite among all the satellites of terrestrial planets.
 [Mercury Venus Earth and Mars are called Terrestrial Planets.
 Jupiter, Saturn, Uranus& Neptune are called Jovian planets]

 - Mars: It is a red planet and the red color of mars is because of the oxidation.
 It has two satellites Phobos & Deimos.